CivMap/CivMap/README.md

     pip install -r requirements.txt
     npm install

-    npm install -g gulp
+open `static/index.html` in your browser

-## Running
+## Develop
-create `static/bundle.js`:

-    gulp browserify
+run `npm run watchify` to automatically trigger a rebuild of `static/bundle.js` when editing any file in `js/`

-start the web server:
+### start the web server
+does not do much right now besides serving the files, will be used later for user contributions
+(map data, artistic maps, claims, roads, cities, ...)

     gunicorn -w 1 app:app --log-file=-
-    # or heroku local web, if you have heroku installed
+    # or, if you have heroku installed

-you can run `gulp watch` to automatically trigger a rebuild of `static/bundle.js` when editing any file in `js/`
+    heroku local web